INSTRUCTIONS FOR AUTHORS

 If the authors have no conflict of interest to declare, they must also state this at submission.
 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the online submission system and in the manuscript Acknowledgments section ALL pertinent commercial and other relationships.

 Data are important products of the scientific enterprise, and they should be preserved and usable for decades in the future.
-The British Ecological Society thus expects that data (or, for theoretical papers, mathematical and computer models) supporting the results in Functional Ecology papers will be archived in an appropriate public archive, such as Dryad, TreeBASE, NERC data centre, GenBank, or another archive of the author's choice that provides comparable access and guarantee of preservation.
-Authors may elect to have the data made publicly available at time of first online publication or, if the technology of the archive allows, may opt to embargo access to the data for a period up to a year after this date.
-Data Archiving, 2013
+The British Ecological Society thus requires, as a condition for publication, that all data (or, for theoretical papers, mathematical and computer models) supporting the results in papers published in its journals will be archived in an appropriate public archive, such as Dryad, TreeBASE, NERC data centre, GenBank, figshare or another archive of the author's choice that provides comparable access and guarantee of preservation.
+Authors may elect to have the data made publicly available at time of publication or, if the technology of the archive allows, may opt to embargo access to the data for a period of up to a year after publication.

 Manuscript Submission Functional Ecology has a fully web-based system for the submission and review of manuscripts.
 Authors should submit their manuscripts online.
 Full instructions (and a helpline) are accessible from the 'Get Help Now' icon on the submission site at http://mc.manuscriptcentral.com/fe-besjournals